itsDigvijaysing/What-I-Learned/JavaScript/JS Notes.md

 - Comparison Operators:
   ```>, <, <=, >=```
 - Assignment Operator, Exponential are right-to-left & other mathematical operator are left-to-right direction.
 [Full Operator Precedence](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Operator_Precedence)
 - Template Literals are helpful if we want to insert multiple variables & **expressions** (Not Statement) in the line of string.
+(String Interpolation)
   ```js
   // We write Template Literals in `` & it's easy way to write long string with expressions. const name = 'Digvijaysing';